rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/string.md

 puts "RubyFu".yellow.bold
 ```

+To under stand this codes let's to explain the main

-or you can use external gem called [colorized] for more fanzy options
+or you can use external gem called [colorized] for more fancy options
 ```
 gem install colorize
 ```